Why Sugar Cravings Hit Right After Eating & How to Fix It?

 1. Why do I get sweet cravings after meals?

-Because taste-bud activation, insulin shifts, and reward pathways combine to create strong sugar cravings post-meal.
+Because taste-bud activation, insulin shifts, changes in glucose, and brain reward pathways combine to create strong sugar cravings post-meal.

 2. How can I stop sugar cravings naturally?